tunasakar/tunasakar/README.md

 ## 💡 Principle

-> **If you don’t have time to build it right today,
-> you definitely won’t have time to fix it when it blows up in production.**

-**MVPs** — or should I say *Mostly Vulnerable Products* — have become the industry’s favorite excuse for cutting corners and calling it “iteration.”
-But let’s be honest: **technical debt doesn’t wait politely in your backlog** — it accrues like bad interest and bites back at 3 AM.
+**If you don’t have time to build it right today, you definitely won’t have time to fix it when it blows up in production.** MVPs — or should I say Mostly Vulnerable Products — have become the industry’s favorite excuse for cutting corners and calling it “iteration.”
+But let’s be honest: technical debt doesn’t wait politely in your backlog — it accrues like bad interest and bites back at 3 AM.
+I always say: **your customers aren’t lab rats.** Shipping broken things just to “see what happens” isn’t agility — it’s reckless roulette.

-That’s why I advocate for **MaxVP – Maximum Viable Product**, where viability means:
+That’s why I advocate for MaxVP — Maximum Viable Product — where viability means sustainability, maintainability, and a little bit of pride.

-- Sustainability
-- Maintainability
-- And a little bit of pride

 Around here, we build clean infrastructure, document the messes we inherit, and season our commit messages with just the right amount of sarcasm.

-> If you’re going to build it, **build it like someone’s future depends on it** — because it probably does.
+Because if you’re going to build it, build it like someone’s future depends on it — because it probably does.

 ---